Mobile Recruiting Made Easy

 According to the HR news website ERE Media, the “application rates (of mobile job seekers) drop by a staggering 365 percent if an application takes more than 15 minutes to complete.”
 Furthermore, simply halving the question count on an application from 50 to 25 questions nearly doubles the applicant to candidate conversion rate from 5.6% to 10.6%.

 These data points serve as substantial evidence pointing to the importance of providing candidates with a short and simple, mobile-friendly application.
 Literally, removing questions from your application can drive up candidate conversions rates.
 ERE asserts, “Bluntly put, every question you eliminate from the application reduces applicant sourcing costs.”
 Considering that 55% of job candidates report that the application process takes 30+ minutes to complete (12% saying it took longer than 60 minutes), having a short and sweet application is an easy way for you to distinguish yourself from the competition and drive up conversion rates.

 2.)
-Mobile Optimize Your Careers Page and Online Job Application.
+Make Your Careers Page and Online Job Application Mobile-Friendly.

 A responsive web page is one that is optimized for use on any size screen.
 Today’s most active job seekers are on the go.
 They’re searching for jobs from their smartphones and tablets (9 in 10 candidates use mobile search according to Glassdoor).
 To empower these mobile job seekers to apply, it is essential that regardless of their device, when they access your career page, it’s mobile-friendly.
 If not, your candidates will have a poor user experience and they’ll happily go elsewhere.

-Hint: Use Google’s mobile-friendly test for free here and find out if your careers page translates to a mobile optimized recruiting process!
+Hint: Use Google’s mobile-friendly test for free here and find out if your careers page is optimized for mobile recruiting.